brianlong/www.validators.app/README.md

 To decrypt and encrypt the file you need a passphrase, please ask your team leader about it.

 ## Deployment
 Deployments are handled by Capistrano.
-Follow the instructions for Capistrano.
+Follow the instructions on Keybase in deployment_instructions.md.
-- To deploy run: `cap production deploy`.
-- To rollback to the previous version: `cap production deploy:rollback ROLLBACK_RELEASE=2022XXXXXXXX`
-- To restart application: `cap production deploy:restart`

 ## Data Centers
-- See instructions on Keybase.
+- See instructions on Keybase in data_center_override_instruction.md.

 ## Validators Stack
 - ValidatorsApp https://github.com/brianlong/www.validators.app